Current Study — HE040648

 Exploring how people with ADHD navigate their online and offline lives.

 This is a Marsden Fast Start research project led by Victoria University of Wellington — Te Herenga Waka.
-The research draws on disability studies to challenge ableist assumptions about what "healthy" screen time looks like.

 Story Completion Study